quentinsf/rollease2mqtt/README.md

 If you get permission errors when accessing the port, you probably need to add yourself to the 'dialout' group, and log out and back in again.

+On a typical Linux system,  you may find the devices start up or are recognised in a different order, so the thing that was ttyUSB0 might become ttyUSB1 on the next reboot.
+So a better way to specify the devices, if it's available, is to use one of the symbolic links under `/dev/serial/by-id/`.
+These should automatically point to the right place.
+On my system, the Wingoneer USB adapter appears as

+    /dev/serial/by-id/usb-Silicon_Labs_CP2104_USB_to_UART_Bridge_Controller_018DF044-if00-port0

+It's more verbose, but should be more reliable.

 When making up cables, it's worth noting that some manufacturers use letters A & B to describe the two signal lines in RS485 and some use '+' and '-', but not always consistently.
 You should be safe to swap '+' and '-' if your first attempt doesn't succeed.
 Ground, however, is always ground!
 I debugged mine by running minicom or miniterm.py to look at the port, e.g.

     miniterm.py --raw /dev/ttyUSB1 9600